onfido/onfido-android-sdk/README.md

 | Work Permit             | forWorkPermit()         | - country                      |
 | Generic                 | forGenericDocument()    | - country<br> - documentPages  |

-**Note** `GENERIC` document type doesn't offer an optimised capture experience for a desired document type.
+**Note**: `GENERIC` document type doesn't offer an optimized capture experience for a desired document type.

 - **Document type**

 The list of document types visible for the user to select can be shown or hidden using this option.
 If only one document type is specified, users will not see the selection screen and will be taken directly to the capture screen.
-Please see a more detailed guide [here](https://documentation.onfido.com/sdk/android/#document-capture-step).

 Each document type has its own configuration class.